outbrain/pure-angular-date-range-picker/readme.md

 Configurations
 -------------
-All configurations are set through the `ob-daypicker` directive attributes.
+All configurations are set through the `ob-daypicker` directive attributes or via the `datePickerConfProvider` (see details [here](#date-picker-provider)).
 Here is the list of configurations:

 #### **selected:**
 Sets the initial day that would be displayed on the day-picker.
 When, day will be updated this value *will be muted* accordingly.